bmullan/ciab-remote-desktop/README.md

 NOTE:  the label "proxyport" is arbitrary and is just an identifier.
 Port 8000 is also somewhat arbitrary in that you can choose any port that is **not a "well-known port"** an [IANA reserved port (ie 0 - 1023)](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml).

-However, the various applications *do have access out to the Internet* and thus their functionality is not restricted.
+However, the various applications *do have access **outbound only** to the Internet* and thus their functionality is not restricted.

 But again, only CIAB Remote Desktop users logged into one of the LXD Remote Desktop LXD containers and using that container's Web Browser can access and log into these web applications.